Unicon/cas-addons/README.md

 * [Changelog](https://github.com/Unicon/cas-addons/blob/master/changelog.md)

 ## Build
-You can build the project using the following Maven command:
+You can build the project from source using the following Maven command:
 ```
 mvn clean package
 ```